-- d.
+- commercial uses, or 6 floors of residential, hotel or mix of uses above the required ground floor commercial use. - iii.
+Uninhabitable mechanical penthouses will be permitted to project 5 feet above the approved additional height of building, provided that such penthouses are set back a minimum of 15 feet from any exposed face of the building, unless architecturally integrated into the building façade design - iv.
+Architectural features at prominent gateway corners may exceed the maximum heights above when required findings are made. - d.
 Performance Criteria.
-The following criteria are intended to promote the volumetric appearance of a grouping of buildings of varying heights, and to avoid the development of monolithic buildings: - i.
+The following criteria are intended to promote the appearance of multiple buildings of varying heights, and to avoid the development of monolithic buildings: - i.
+Maximum Height and Footprints.
 For sites which are eligible for additional height, the footprint of portions of the building at or below 55 feet shall be at least 40% of the total site area; portions of the building footprint above 55 feet to a height of 75 feet may comprise up to 60% of the site area.
-For assembled sites greater than 50,000 square feet in area, buildings may achieve an 85 foot height for up to 20% of the total site area. - ii.
-Taller building masses shall be located on portions of the site that are adjacent to street corners or in areas that will result in minimal shading. - iii.
-Along Pacific Avenue, buildings that exceed the maximum base height of 55 feet may occupy up to 55% of the length of the property line along the street or 200 feet whichever is less.
-Any additional height above the base height must be set back from the building wall by at least 25 feet. - iv.
-Along Front Street, buildings that exceed the maximum base height of 55 feet may occupy up to 60% of the length of the property line along the street or 180 feet whichever is less.
-Any additional height above the base height must be set back from the building wall by at least 25 feet.
+For assembled sites greater than 50,000 square feet in area, buildings may achieve an 85-foot height for up to 20% of the total site area.
+(See Figure H-1) - ii.
+Architectural Features.
+Taller building masses shall be located on portions of the site that are adjacent to street corners or in areas that will result in minimal shading of adjacent streets and sidewalks. - iii.
+Pacific Avenue Building Length.
+Along Pacific Avenue, portions of buildings that exceed the maximum base height of 55 feet may occupy up to 55% of the length of the property line along the street or 200 feet, whichever is less.
+Any additional height above the base height must be set back from the building wall by at least 15 feet.
+(See Figures H-2 and H-4) - iv.
+Front Street Building Length.
+Along Front Street, portions of buildings that exceed the maximum base height of 55 feet may occupy up to 60% of the length of the property line along the street or 180 feet, whichever is less.
+Any additional height above the base height must be set back from the building wall by at least 15 feet.
+(See Figure H-3)

-Figure H-1: Proposed distribution of additional Proposed distribution of additional height for height for sites 20,000-50,000 sq ft.
+Figure H-1: Proposed distribution of additional height for sites 15,000-50,000 sq. ft.

-Proposed distribution of additional Proposed distribution of additional height for sites over 50,000 sq ft.
+Proposed distribution of additional height for sites larger than 50,000 sq. ft.

 - v.
-Along Laurel Street, Cathcart Street and Soquel Avenue, buildings that exceed the maximum base height of 55 feet may occupy up to 60% of the length of the property line or 130 feet whichever is less.
-Any additional height above the base height must be set back from the building wall by at least 25 feet. - vi.
-Along the Maple Street extension, at least 50% of the frontage shall step back by 10 feet above a height of 45 feet; any additional height above the maximum base height shall be stepped or set back from the property line by at least 20 feet.
+Laurel, Cathcart and Soquel Building Lengths.
+Along Laurel Street, Cathcart Street and Soquel Avenue, portions of buildings that exceed the maximum base height of 55 feet may occupy up to 60% of the length of the property line or 150 feet, whichever is less.
+Any additional height above the base height must be set back from the building wall by at least 15 feet.
+(See Figure H-2) - vi.
+Maple Street Stepbacks.
+Along the Maple Street extension, the building frontage shall step back by 10 feet above a height of 50 feet; In addition to the 'build to' line The Maple Street building face shall incorporate at least one recessed break, open to the sky, no less than 25 feet wide and no less than 10 feet in depth from Maple Street .
+(See Figure H-3)